umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/Migrating-Users-To-Umbraco-Cloud/index.md

 ## Steps on how to migrate a user

-To migrate users to cloud we need to copy the tables beginning with umbracoUser to the cloud site from your on-premise database.
+To migrate users to Umbraco Cloud, we need to copy the tables beginning with `umbracoUser` to the Cloud site from your on-premises database.

 This is done by generating a script by using SQL Server Management Studio that we can run on our Umbraco Cloud Database.